Makuwro/help-articles/articles/policies/privacy.md

 ## Image and text submissions
 ### Why we use them
-* To provide a repository for you to store your characters, art, literature, blogs, terms, and other content.
+* To provide a repository for you to store your submissions.

 * To feature your content in the library and on the home page, if you give us permission to do so.